SakethReddy-Pundru/APIServiceLayer/README.md

 ## Requirements

+iOS 16 or later

 ## Installation

+Step 1: Add Pod to the Project's Podfile

 APIServiceLayer is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: